sparkflows/sparkflows-docs/docs/kubernetes/fire-insights.rst

    NAME                                      TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE fire                                      NodePort       10.43.87.85     <none>        8080:30318/TCP               45m

-- Get the public IP of the node **n1.k8s** and access the Fire insights web console at http://<public-ip-node>:30318
+- Get the public IP of the node **n1.k8s** and access the Sparkflows web console at http://<public-ip-node>:30318

 - You can setup custom load balancer to access the above service.